syncfusion-content/ej2-grid-docs/ej2-javascript/grid/pdf-export/pdf-export-options.md

 {% previewsample "page.domainurl/code-snippet/grid/exporting-filtered-data-cs2" %}
 {% endif %}

-## Export hidden columns
+## Export with hidden columns

-PDF export provides an option to export hidden columns of Grid by defining the `includeHiddenColumn` as `true`.
+Exporting hidden columns in the Syncfusion ##Platform_Name## Grid allows you to include hidden columns in the exported PDF document.
+This feature is useful when you have columns that are hidden in the UI but still need to be included in the exported document.

+To export hidden columns of the grid to a PDF file, you need to set the [includeHiddenColumn](../../api/grid/pdfExportProperties/#includehiddencolumn) property as **true** in the [pdfExportProperties](../../api/grid/pdfExportProperties) property.

+The following example demonstrates how to export hidden columns to a PDF file.
+In this example, the **ShipCity** column, which is not visible in the UI, is exported to the PDF document.
+You can also export the grid by changing the `pdfExportProperties.includeHiddenColumn` property based on the switch toggle using the [checked](../../api/switch/#checked) property of the [EJ2 Toggle Switch Button](../../switch/getting-started) component.

 {% if page.publishingplatform == "typescript" %}